IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating/integration-into-a-vehicle.md

 See
 [Android Physical Car Interaction](https://www.androidautomotivebook.com/android-automotive-and-physical-car-interaction/).

-## Integrating TomTom IndiGO into the vehicle
+## Integrating TomTom Digital Cockpit into the vehicle

 When the APK is installed on a head unit, it needs to get information from the vehicle and send information to the vehicle.

 ![System overview](images/integrating_in_vehicle_system_overview.svg)

-- __TomTom IndiGO Application__: Android Automotive based infotainment system,
-  along with an application suite providing common functionality.
+- __TomTom Digital Cockpit Application__: Android Automotive based infotainment system, along with an application suite providing common functionality.
 - __Android Automotive OS__: Google’s operating system for connected in-vehicle infotainment (IVI) systems.